A Guide for Visiting Sugarloaf Mountain in Rio de Janeiro: 4 Different Options

 Sugarloaf is beautiful anytime, but I highly recommend going up for sunset.
 The way the mountain lights up and glows in the evening light is beautiful!

 A bonus with visiting at this time of day is that as it gets dark, the city lights come alive!
 Honestly, this view just felt absolutely magical to me.
-I loved seeing the contrast of the lights with the dark mountains and hills in Rio, plus the beach promenades all lit up.
-It was so dramatic!
+I loved seeing the contrast of the lights with the dark mountains and hills in Rio, the favelas of Rio stretching up the mountain, and the beach promenades all lit up.
+It was so dramatic, and definitely one of the best photo spots in the city!

 I would definitely recommend not visiting Sugarloaf Mountain if there are low hanging clouds.
 We came here one afternoon and the top of Sugarloaf was covered in clouds, so you wouldn’t be able to see any views.